 The increased adoption of mobile devices has improved the capabilities of business solutions.
 There used to be only a few options for inventory automated data collection options for inventory management, but now warehouse workers can report item location and movement using phones, tablets, barcode scanners and voice technology options.
 Employees can use the mobile device of their choice if the company works with the right software partner.

 RFgen Software provides enterprise mobility software solutions that provide validated connectivity to multiple types of ERP systems including JD Edwards and SAP.
-In a white paper published titled "Adopting Enterprise Mobility in the Supply Chain," RFgen discusses how companies can move their supply chain operations from paper-based processes to barcode scanner and even tablets and other mobile devices.
+In a white paper published titled "Adopting Enterprise Mobility in the Supply Chain," RFgen discusses how companies can move their supply chain operations from paper-based processes to barcode scanners, tablets and/or other mobile devices.

 Mobile worker performance becomes part of the overall company infrastructure when their daily activities are shared with all software users.
 Decisions are made and projects are planned with complete supply chain visibility.